hpe-storage/csi-driver/examples/kubernetes/hpe-nimble-storage/README.md

 **Note:** The `NodePublishSecretRef` and (`inline-volume-secret-name`, `inline-volume-secret-namespace`) are mutually exclusive.
 One of them must be specified for ephemeral inline volume.

 ### Cloning parameters
 Cloning supports two modes of cloning.
-Either use `cloneOf` and reference a PVC in the current namespace or use `importVolAsClone` and reference a Nimble volume name to clone and import to Kubernetes.
+Either use `cloneOf` and reference a PV of an existing PVC or use `importVolAsClone` and reference a Nimble volume name to clone and import to Kubernetes.

 | Parameter | String | Description |
 | --------- | ------ | ----------- |